SEA BEARS FOAM, SLEEP BEARS DREAMS. BOTH END IN THE SAME WAY—CRASSSH!

 The exception is Turtle Rock, the final dungeon.
 All you need is the Hookshot from the fifth dungeon, and Tracy's special potion (and Frog Song of Soul).
 When you reach the flamethrower where the Level 2 Shield is required, just lose all hearts, and you're given a long stretch of invincibility to walk through the flames (the dungeon has a warp point, allowing you to head back to Tracy's for a refill).
 This renders both the Level 2 Bracelet and Shield useless, turns the Magic Rod into a late game breaker, and consequently renders pursuing seashells (and thus the Level 2 Sword) mostly useless.

 Schrödinger's Butterfly: The island is nothing but one big dream, and the point of gathering the 8 dungeon items is to wake both you and the Wind Fish up.
-Link is oblivious to this since you aren't directly told that it's a dream until late in the game, but the owl and boss monsters don't really try to hide this fact from you.
+Link is oblivious to this since you aren't directly told that it's a dream until a good bit into the game, but the owl and boss monsters don't really try to hide this fact from you.

 The owl has a monologue in-line with Schrödinger's theory when you find the relief that reveals everything to Link.